nin-lectro/MA214/README.md

-# MA214

-Algorithms and Data Structures
+# MA214 Algorithms and Data Structures Class

+## Overview

+### Topics

+1. Sorting
+   - Insertion Sort
+   - Merge Sort
+   - Heap Sort
+   - Quick Sort
+   - Lower bounds on sorting
+2. Other topics

 ## What is included:

-- Each week includes the psets, my solution code
+- Each week includes the psets, my solution code in `python`
 - Also includes the solutions
 - And class solutions